 Children should be asking themselves the following question when spelling word changers:

 Is there a letter I need to swap?
 Is there a letter I need to double or drop?

 A dictation is where the adult says a sentence that the children have to write down using their non-negotiables

 If we were looking at the spelling bigger, we would say to the class:

 'Can you write the following sentence making sure that you remember your non-negotiables?
 My sister's dog is bigger than yours.'

 Usually we dictate 4 sentences.

 On Friday, we say 12 spellings to the children to check that they have understood the rule for that week.
 You could offer a prize if they get 12/12.

-Usually over Easter holidays, we would encourage all parents to practise the common exception words from Year 1 and Year 2 in preparation for assessment.
+We would encourage all parents to practise the common exception words from Year 1 and Year 2.
 We have uploaded 2 documents below which shows the common exception words.
 It is expected that by the end of the year, children are able to recognise and spell most of these words in their writing.